ua-gist415-spring-2022-201/3-2-python-geopandas-join-/README.md

 ### Deliverable
 Save your final python file as `spatial_join.py` in this repository.
-Additionally, take a screenshot showing the results of the final step in Part 1 and save it as `spatial_join.png`.
+Additionally, take a screenshot showing the results of the final step in the assignment and save it as `spatial_join.png`.